You are here

 Protecting humpback whales in the Eastern Caribbean

 Nearly 30 species of marine mammals can be seen throughout the waters of the Eastern Caribbean.
 This abundance of marine wildlife proves that it is not only a perfect area for whale watching, but also an area worth protecting.
 We’re working hand in hand with local experts to create activities that inspire a new model of eco-tourism which will protect and enrich an area of immense natural beauty - the perfect destination not only for watching whales, but also for outdoor activity lovers.
-Among the many species that can be seen in these waters includes a newly documented sub-population of humpback whales who come here to mate and give birth.
+Among the many species that can be seen in these waters includes a newly documented sub-population of humpback whales1 who come here to mate and give birth.
 Little is known about this population, but through the involvement of local residents and tourists, documentation of these whales can help provide the necessary data to protect these vulnerable majestic creatures.

 With support from EOCA, SVG's Preservation Fund, and our conservation partners, we are working with locals in Saint Vincent and the Grenadines to devise a model for a community-based eco-tourism operation that will benefit a small and newly-discovered unique sub population of humpback whales as well as the local community.
 The goal of this project is to promote the conservation of this distinct population of humpback whales through the development of responsible whale watching while respecting the cultural legacy of the community.
 So far we: